 Start by removing the cover or tarp from around the unit.
 This is a good time to inspect the condition of the cover before storing it for use next winter.
 If the cover is torn or has holes, order a replacement cover now so you'll have it ready when it's time to winterize the unit again.

 Remove the Casing

-Remove all of the sides of the cooler unit by releasing the catch or clip and sliding the panel up slightly and then out.
+Remove all of the sides of the cooler unit by releasing the panel catches or clips and sliding the panels up slightly and then out.
 Set the side panels aside, facing down.

-If the pads were not changed in winter as part of the winterizing process, they need to be changed at this time.
-When to change the pads... is really a matter of preference—they just need to be changed every year.
+If the pads were not changed in winter as part of the winterizing process, you should change them now.
+When to change the pads is really a matter of preference—they just need to be changed once every year.

-The size of the pads varies for each cooler, so you may want to measure them before heading to the store.Continue to 5 of 8 below.
+The size of the pads varies for each cooler, so you may want to measure them before heading to the store to buy replacements.

 Inspect the cooler pan and the water line for any leaks.
 Some leaks are quite obvious, such as when a pipe is broken or punctured, but others are slower and harder to see.
 Look around the drain plug for any leaks, and tighten the plug, if necessary.

-- When the pump is working properly, the water should be flowing freely from the "spider" water-feed tubing onto the sides of the swamp cooler.
-If the water flow is sluggish, it could be a sign that the pump is not pumping, or that the spider or the lines are clogged.
+When the pump is working properly, the water should be flowing freely from the "spider" water-feed tubing onto the sides of the evaporative cooler.
+If the water flow is sluggish, it could be a sign that the pump is not pumping or that the spider or the lines are clogged.

 Reinstall all of the side panels in their corresponding openings and secure them with the catches or clips.
-Your swamp cooler is ready for summer!
+Your evaporative cooler is now ready for summer.